Skip to content

 • general access services operated by Metro Tasmania, Tassielink Transit, Kinetic, Manions Coaches, Calows Coaches, Area Connect, and Derwent Ferries

-• all govennment contracted school bus services.
+• all government contracted school bus services.

 This is to deliver cost of living relief, reduce congestion, and encourage first time public transport users.